 The consequences are likely to be severe and may result in permanent disability or loss of movement (paralysis).
 People who suffer from spinal cord injury often need long-term medical care and rehabilitation, and they face costly medical bills, lost income, a reduced quality of life, and severe depression.

 Unfortunately, spinal cord injuries are not that uncommon.
 According to 2013 statistics from the National Spinal Cord Injury Statistical Center, there are about 273,000 Americans living with a spinal cord injury, and injuries often keep patients in hospitals for over 110 days for critical care followed by rehabilitation.
-About 65% of spinal cord injuries occur in a vehicle or slip-and-fall accident.
+Approximately 65% of spinal cord injuries are caused by either a vehicle accident or a slip and fall accident.

 If you or a loved one has sustained a spinal injury due to someone else’s negligence, you may be entitled to compensation that may include medical/hospital and rehabilitative costs, lost wages/lost wage horizons, compensation for loss of life’s pleasures, pain and suffering, disfigurement, infliction of emotional distress.
 However, your case must be handled properly, or you may never receive the settlement you deserve.

-Clifford A. Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann knows the courts and the system and what needs to be done do to win a good settlement.
+Our lawyers at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters know the courts and the system and what needs to be done do to win a good settlement.
 Our skilled and experienced Pennsylvania spinal cord accident attorneys have represented individuals who have sustained spinal cord injuries of all types.
 Every case is unique, so we offer a free consultation to discuss the facts of your individual situation.
 Contact us at our office or online today to set up your free consultation.